...

 • Drug use during treatment must be monitored continuously.

-• Treatment programs should test patients for HIV/AIDS, hepatitis B and C, tuberculosis, and other infectious diseases and teach them about steps they can take to reduce their risk of these illnesses.
+• Treatment programs should test patients for HIV/AIDS, hepatitis B and C, tuberculosis, and other infections.
+They should also teach patients how to reduce their risk of these diseases.

-The best drug abuse treatment centers programs are designed to help patients stop using addictive drugs and return to being productive members of society.
+The best drug abuse treatment programs help patients stop using addictive drugs.
+They aim to help people become productive members of society again.

 Medications and Devices Used In Drug Abuse Treatment